SatoshiumAI/satoshium-us/beacon/records/README.md

 ---

-# No Register-Based Authority
+# No Records-Based Authority

-Register inclusion establishes:
+Records inclusion establishes:

 ```text
 Beacon has published this Discovery Signal
 under its governed architecture.
 ```

-Register inclusion does not independently establish:
+Records inclusion does not independently establish:

 ```text
 truth of the underlying source assertion